zynthian/zynthian-ui/README.md

 ![Image of Zynthian Software Architecture](http://zynthian.org/img/github/sourcecode_scheme.png)

-A [Zynthian Box](http://blog.zynthian.org/index.php/2015/11/22/building-a-zynthian-box/) is a hardware device that complains the [Zynthian Hardware Specification](http://blog.zynthian.org/index.php/2015/11/22/building-a-zynthian-box/):
+A [Zynthian Box](https://wiki.zynthian.org/index.php/Zynthian_Wiki_Home) is a hardware device that runs the zynthian's software stack.
+Although it's not a closed hardware specification, there is a (more or less) cannonical recomendation:

 + Raspberry Pi 3/4
 + Supported Soundcard (ZynADAC, HifiBerry, etc.)